parsaeskandar/pangenome-index/README.md

 **What it does**:
 1. Loads the r-index and tag arrays
 2. Reads query sequences
-3. Extracts k-mers from the sequences
+3. Extracts k-mers from the sequences (Randomly selected)
 4. Performs lookups in the tag arrays
 5. Reports k-mer positions in the pangenome